|

 1997, 7th of Jan: Founding of the FlU Art Collection, a Social Sculpture Study Collection.

+NOTE: This was the result of a discussion among FlU Amsterdam members, about the need for a world wide and multicultural art collection which should be owned by the entire world population, and which should overcome the barriers we have created through specialisation, and open up an understanding of what is common to our humanity as brotherhood, sisterhood, our human kindness and capacity to create.
 All agreed on the need for such a collection, but as is so often the case, there was no finance to help realise the conception.
 Someone then suggested that the way to get this going was to ask artists for credit for this idea and to request donations.
 Something unexpected happened.
 Two of Bien's children were playing on the ground, not far from where the discussion was taking place.
 It didn't occur to them that they were listening to the conversation, when suddenly they called out "can we give something?"
 All where surprised and charmed at the same time.
 Such an offer would dissolve the problem of the founding stone in the collection, in the sense of significance and symbolic value.
 We were being offered the future generation, not a name from the famous past, and to our astonishment, the children began to make a sculpture from things lying around the studio, which consisted of tree elements.
 This was followed by donations from our other members, and in a matter of minutes, you might say, the collection had been formed.
 The artworks were signed in and put aside for later further development of the collection.
 Other things needed urgent attention.

 1998, l0th of Sept: Triodos Bank’s General Director Peter Blom and Thomas Steiner visit F.I.U.
 Amsterdam, the atelier of Waldo Bien, Lauriergracht 123.
 The visit takes place on suggestion of geomorphologist Michiel Damen.
 Damen, Bien and Kloppenburg have been friends ever since their first acquaintance in 1980 and co-operate in F.I.U.Amsterdam study-groups.
 Ever since their student days, Michiel Damen has also been friends with Peter Blom.
 They also shared mutual interests and collaborated intensively in study-groups, especially the Social Triune meetings that were annually held in Achberg, BRD; a spiritual think-tank, where socio-economical alternatives were sought and where Joseph Beuys introduced his ideas for a 'humane' and environmentally friendly economy and Social Sculpture (publications: F.I.U.
 Verlag: www.fiu-verlag.com).
 The meeting in Amsterdam has to do with the upcoming opening of the new Triodos Bank headquarters in Zeist.
 The bankers are in search of a new and creative idea with spiritual value.
 Bien gives an overview of the F.I.U.
 Amsterdam activities of the past years and the international networks, the people who participate and their common ideals.
 Then the "F.I.U. study collection" founded on January the 7th 1997 pops into his mind, This F.I.U.
 Study Collection, a Social Sculpture Model, is patiently waiting for further development in the corner of the studio.
 He introduces the idea of this art collection: collective property of the world’s population.
 Especially the idea of an art collection of "collective property", away from traditional property, evokes sympathy and interest.
 Moreover, the fundaments have already been laid.
 Triodos requests that the idea be elaborated in writing.
 Internal conversations and consultations with artists and other kindred spirits follow, with Senior Counsel Frank Callanan in Dublin, with F.I.U. counsellor Dolf Rueb, Amsterdam, and with the F.l.U lawyer Jürgen Binder in Essen, who worked for Beuys in the past and co-founded 'Unternemen F.I.U.' with him.
 Conversations with Babeth Mondini VanLoo and Louwrien Wijers, who both worked with Beuys in F.I.U. context; and of course with Walter Hopps, Founding Director of The Menil in Houston (TX), because of his great experience and exceptional heart for the Arts, and with Deborah Grotfeldt co-director with Rick Lowe of Project Row Houses, Houston. (www.projectrowhouses.org) All these ideas and suggestions result in a series of drafted concepts, the "letters from the founding fathers" (F.I.U.archive).
 The 'F.l.U. study collection' is adapted by Kloppenburg to fit the new global scale and renamed into: FREE INTERNATIONAL UNIVERSITY 'WORLD ART COLLECTION', FIUWAC.